CryptoDinh/botasaurus/README.md

    ```
 ### How to Read/Write JSON and CSV Files?

-Botasaurus provides convenient methods for reading and writing data:
+flute provides convenient methods for reading and writing data:

 ```python
 # Data to write to the file